Lead Executive Officer & President

 Robert started his career as a high school history teacher, and also served as district curriculum specialist.
 In addition to his K–12 teaching experience, he teaches and supervises pre-service History/Social Science teachers at California State University, Long Beach.

-Joanna Yip 葉天恩 is the Director of State and District Engagements for the English Learners Success Forum.
-She oversees the development and implementation of programming and services for states, districts, and professional learning organizations to advance a shared understanding of multilingual learner inclusion in curriculum adoption and implementation.
-Before joining ELSF, Joanna partnered with educators to support language and literacy development for multilingual learners as a coach and instructional specialist, a school and network-level leader, and professional learning facilitator and designer.
+Joanna Yip 葉天恩 was previously the Director of State and District Engagements for the English Learners Success Forum.
+There, she oversaw the development and implementation of programming and services for states, districts, and professional learning organizations to advance a shared understanding of multilingual learner inclusion in curriculum adoption and implementation.
+Prior to ELSF, Joanna partnered with educators to support language and literacy development for multilingual learners as a coach and instructional specialist, a school and network-level leader, and professional learning facilitator and designer.
 She has also served as an instructor in teacher education programs in New York City.
 She is the co-author of two books on supporting multilingual learners.
-She has a BA in English Literature from Barnard College, a Master’s in TESOL from Hunter College (CUNY), and a Ph.D. in urban education policy from the CUNY Graduate Center.
+Joanna has a BA in English Literature from Barnard College, a Master’s in TESOL from Hunter College (CUNY), and a Ph.D. in urban education policy from the CUNY Graduate Center.
 She received her school leadership training at The Leadership Academy and is a professionally certified coach through the Co-Active Training Institute and New York University’s School for Professional Studies.
-Joanna is a proud Cantonese-speaking New Yorker born and raised in Chinatown and still lives in the city with her family.
+Joanna is a proud Cantonese-speaking New Yorker, born and raised in Chinatown.
+She continues to reside in the city with her family.

 Partner